pydantic/speedate/README.md

   positive and negative durations respectively

 In addition, unix timestamps (both seconds and milliseconds) can be used to create dates and datetimes.
+The interpretation of numeric timestamps can be controlled via the `TimestampUnit` configuration.
+By default the unit is inferred from the length of the number, but you can set it explicitly using a `DateConfig` or `DateTimeConfig`.

 See [the documentation](https://docs.rs/speedate/latest/speedate/index.html#structs) for each struct for more details.